IBM-Bluemix-Docs/third-party/software-publish.md

 Before you can publish your software to the catalog, you must submit a request for {{site.data.keyword.cloud_notm}} to review the details.

 1. In the {{site.data.keyword.cloud_notm}} console, go to the Menu icon ![Menu icon](../icons/icon_hamburger.svg) > **Partner Center** > **Sell** > **My products**.
-1. Click the name of the product that you are onboarding.
+1. Select the product that you are onboarding.
-1. Review the details on the Partner details, Catalog entry, Software, and Support tabs to ensure that everything is accurate.
+1. Review the details on each tab to ensure that everything is accurate.
 1. Click **Request approval**.

 ## Publishing to {{site.data.keyword.cloud_notm}} catalog